sustentarea/logoclim/README.md

 For the development version, you can clone or download its [GitHub repository](https://github.com/sustentarea/logoclim/) directly.

-To run the model, make sure to download all files in the `nlogo` folder.
+To run the model, make sure to download all files in the `nlogox` folder.
 Note that climate data from WorldClim is required but not included in this repository; see the next section for instructions on obtaining and preparing the data.